openlegend/core-rules/core/SRD.md

 with arbitration:

 -   Bleeding damage is cured with a successful roll using Knowledge (Medical) or Creation.
 -   Lightning damage is cured by a discharge or grounding of the current.
 -   Cold damage is countered with warmth, heat, or fire.
 -   Acid damage is neutralized with alkalizing agents (powder, milk, etc.).

 ## Phantasm

 **Duration:** Resist ends (Fail x 3 = 10 minutes)
+\

-**Power Level:** 1/ 2/ 3/ 6
+**Power Level:** 1, 2, 3, 6
+\
 **Attack Attributes:** Influence
+\
 **Attack:**

 -   Influence vs. Resolve

-**Description**

-You create an illusory manifestation to deceive the senses of all within range.
-Some examples include making a meal taste rotten, creating the sound of a stampede of horses, hiding allies behind a false wall, and even manifesting an elven noble who can converse intelligibly.
+**Description:** You create an illusory manifestation to deceive the senses of all within range.
+Some examples include making a meal taste rotten, creating the sound of a stampede of horses, hiding allies behind a false wall, and even manifesting an elven noble who can converse intelligibly. \newline

-**Effect**

-You create a phantasm of your choosing.
+**Effect:** You create a phantasm of your choosing.
 The Power Level at which you invoke the bane determines which senses you can manifest.
 Until reaching Power Level 6, you can combine sensory illusions by adding the required Power Levels together (e.g., mimicking both sight and sound requires